 Categories of manuscripts

-Rapid Communications.
+Regular Manuscripts.
+Manuscripts submitted in this category are expected to be concise, well organized, and clearly written.
+Acceptance is based on originality and importance to the field of blood and marrow transplantation.
+These manuscripts are reviewed by two or more experts in the field, and detailed comments from the reviewers are generally returned to the authors.
+Manuscripts requiring extensive revision will be at a disadvantage for publication.
+Manuscripts are submitted with the understanding that they are original contributions and do not contain data that have been published elsewhere, including symposia volumes, etc. Meeting abstracts do not constitute prior publication.Rapid Communications.
 Definitive papers of exceptional scientific importance within the discipline of blood and marrow transplantation will be considered for expedited review and publication.
 Consideration as a Rapid Communication must be requested at the time of submission by the authors and requires approval by the Editorial Board.
 Papers that the Editors decide not to process as Rapid Communications will be handled as regular manuscripts unless the authors choose to have them returned without further review.
 Criteria for selection as Rapid Communications include originality, importance, and the potential value of accelerated publication to the readers of Biology of Blood and Marrow Transplantation.
 Decisions on these manuscripts will be made within four weeks of receipt and in general will not be accompanied by detailed reviewers' comments.
 Although there is no page limit for manuscripts in this category, clear and concise presentation of data is required.
 Manuscripts requiring extensive revisions or editing will be at a disadvantage for publication in this category.
 Case reports, methods papers, or preliminary studies should not be submitted for consideration as Rapid Communications.

 Review Articles.
 Review articles on topics of broad interest are highly desired and may be solicited by the Editor-in-Chief.
 Individuals who wish to write a review article should correspond with the Editor in Chief regarding the appropriateness of the proposed topic.
 Such articles are expected to be thorough and detailed and should include appropriate references to the literature.
 The addition of tables and figures to summarize critical points is encouraged.
 These articles are reviewed by the Editors and other expert reviewers before a final decision regarding publication is made, and revisions may be required.
-Review articles should be limited to no more than 5,000 words and no more than 80 references.Clinical Reviews.
+Review articles should be limited to no more than 5,000 words (exclusive of references)and no more than 80 references.Clinical Reviews.
 Short, highly focused articles that review topics related to therapy, diagnosis, or other clinical issues in hematology may be published as Clinical Reviews.
 Authors who wish to write a Clinical Review should correspond with the Editor in Chief regarding the proposed topic.
 Such manuscripts will be reviewed by expert reviewers and will be accepted for publication based on their educational value and clarity.
 Manuscript submission fees and page charges are not assessed on review articles.

 Editorials.
 Concise, invited commentaries on articles published in Biology of Blood and Marrow Transplantation or other topics in hematology are highly desired.Letters.
 Letters to the Editor commenting on articles published in Biology of Blood and Marrow Transplantation are welcomed.
 Letters should be as concise as possible (no more than three double-spaced pages), include no more than 10 references,

 All material in Biology of Blood and Marrow Transplantation represents the opinions of the authors and does not reflect the opinions of the American Society for Blood and Marrow Transplantation (ASBMT), Elsevier Inc., or the institutions with which the authors are affiliated.
 Authors submitting manuscripts do so with the understanding that, if accepted, copyright in the article, including the right to reproduce the article in all forms and media including electronic media, shall be assigned exclusively to the ASBMT and authors will be requested to sign a copyright release form.